-Musical by Stephen Sondheim with book by Hugh Wheeler from an adaptation by Christopher Bond, based on his play originally performed at the Theatre Royal Stratford East from 2 May 1973 to 16 June 1973
+Musical by Stephen Sondheim with book by Hugh Wheeler from an adaptation by Christopher Bond, based on his play that was originally performed at the Theatre Royal Stratford East from 2 May 1973 to 16 June 1973.

 Sweeney Todd - Original West End 1980

 Previewed 28 June 1980, Opened 2 July 1980, Closed 15 November 1980 at the Theatre Royal Drury Lane

 The cast featured Denis Quilley as 'Sweeney Todd' and Sheila Hancock as 'Mrs. Lovett' with Andrew C. Wadsworth as 'Anthony Hope', Mandy More as 'Johanna', Dilys Watling as 'Beggar Woman' and Austin Kent as 'Judge Turpin'.

 Directed by Harold Prince with movement by Larry Fuller, sets by Eugene Lee, costumes by Franne Lee and lighting by Ken Billington.

 Previewed 22 May 1993, Opened 2 June 1993, Closed 19 October 1993 (in repertory) at the Cottesloe Theatre (now Dorfman)